 You can forage for your own ingredients if you like.
 Yew can be used instead of pine and rosehips make great alternative berries.
 Dried Beech foliage also looks particularly beautiful, but it’s up to you.

-Making the moss ring.
-Start by gathering your first handful of moss onto the top of the wreath frame, be liberal with the moss, the thicker you make the ring, the stronger it will be.
-Aim for around a 2inch thickness.
+Start by gathering your first handful of moss onto the top of the wreath frame.
+Be liberal with the moss – the thicker you make the ring, the stronger it will be.
+Aim for around a 2 inch thickness.
 Unravel some of the wire from the reel, and wrap around the moss tightly, over and under the frame a few times so the moss is contained.

 Once you have covered the frame, check for any thin and uneven areas of moss.
 You can place handfuls of moss over the thinner areas and then bind the whole ring again for extra security.

-Using a length of ribbon- tie into a bow and using a piece of stub wire, put the wire through the back of the bow and twist to secure, trim the ends of the wire to a couple of inches, and use as a pin, to pin the bow into the top of the wreath or your preferred area
+Take a length of ribbon and tie into a bow.
+Using a a piece of stub wire, put the wire through the back of the bow and twist to secure.
+Trim the ends of the wire to a couple of inches and use as a pin to pin the bow into the top of the wreath or your preferred area.